niharsaraf26/smartdocs/README.md

 ## Hybrid Query Pipeline

-When a user asks a question, a **lightweight router LLM** (Groq Llama 3.1 8B Instant, ~100ms) classifies it and routes to the optimal path:
+When a user asks a question, a **lightweight router LLM** (Groq Llama 3.1 8B Instant) classifies it and routes to the optimal path:

 ```mermaid
 flowchart TD